 The old gardens of the Grange – they’ve gone now but you can still visit them here – Read more

 The Entire Company!
-Grange Theatre stalwart Andrew Jenner has devoted a considerable amount of his time to produce the listing below of our own Entire Company, which contains (to date) the name of every single person who was ever involved in supporting the productions at the Grange, either on- or off-stage.
+Just to wrap up this page, Grange Theatre stalwart Andrew Jenner devoted a considerable amount of his time to produce the listing below of The Entire Company, which contains (to date) the name of every single person who was ever involved in supporting the productions at the Grange, either on- or off-stage.
 Read more

 Past Colleagues Remembered